Thiagojm/RngKit/README.md

 To make executable with pyinstaller:
 /usr/bin/python3 -m PyInstaller --hidden-import=PIL._tkinter_finder zplot.py

-Then copy pictures to the Zplot folder and the bash scripts too (bbla, mbbla, rng)
+Then copy the pictures to the RngKit folder and the bash scripts (bbla, mbbla, rng)

 Installation:
 1- Open Terminal inside the RngKit Folder